WZZP

 WZZP (97.5 FM "Z97.5") is a mainstream rock radio station that serves Clarksville, Tennessee, Hopkinsville, Kentucky, and Fort Campbell, Kentucky.
-Owned by the Five Star Media Group subsidiary of Saga Communications, it debuted with a classic hits format in 2000, switching to the active rock format in 2003.
-WZZP operates at 3,000 watts from an antenna located in Hopkinsville.
+Owned by Saga Communications and operated as part of its Five Star Media Group, it debuted with a classic hits format in 2000, switching to the active rock format in 2003.
+WZZP operates at 6,000 watts from an antenna located in Hopkinsville.

 Saga Communications also operates WVVR 100.3 Country, WRND 94.3 Classic Hits, WCVQ 107.9 Adult Contemporary, and WKFN 540 AM Sports as a cluster from its main offices in Clarksville.

 Southern Broadcasting, Inc., with its President Thomas T. Cassetty applied to the FCC for a construction permit to build WZZP FM on November 9, 1999.
 According to FCC records, the station began as WTNK-FM which stood for "Tennessee aNd Kentucky" on June 29, 2000.
 The station changed calls to the present day WZZP-FM on October 20, 2000.
 Saga Communications, purchased the station from Southern Broadcasting, Inc.